History Files

 It would seem to be around this time that a process begins in which the so-called West Indo-European tribes, most of whom speak dialects which are intelligible to the other tribes, start a long process of fracturing and dividing.
 The group in Austria and Bavaria becomes isolated from direct contact with the Mediterranean civilisations, with its people becoming the proto-Celts of the Urnfield culture.

-The southern group of West Indo-Europeans appear to expand westwards and southwards into the western Balkans and Italian piedmont, and through Illyria and northern Italy.
+The southern group of West Indo-Europeans appear to expand westwards and southwards into the western Balkans and Italian piedmont, through Illyria and northern Italy, and also into Iberia (where they form the Argaric culture).
 Due to terrain, they divide further into semi-isolated tribes.

 There is also an unrelated North-West Indo-European migration which is becoming more distantly related to any of the Danubian groups as it follows a path towards the German Baltic coastline.
 This becomes the basis for later Germanic-speaking people.